Top Email Marketing KPIs for High ROI

 Another KPI for email marketing worth tracking is the unsubscribe rate.
 This is the percentage of email addresses unsubscribed after opening a particular email.

-Even though some users do not unsubscribe if they are not interested in your brand anymore, the unsubscribe rate can still be a significant KPI for an email marketing campaign.
+Even though some users do not unsubscribe if they are no longer interested in your brand, the unsubscribe rate can still be a significant KPI for an email marketing campaign.
 Furthermore, once you can track this email marketing KPI along with the CTR (Click-through rate) and CR (conversion rate), you will have a more detailed picture of your campaign’s success.

 Usually, to have a lower unsubscribe rate, marketers can do the following: